Electronic bounds in magnetic crystals: Survey of composite property tensors

 \subsection{Mass-moment tensor $T_1(\k)$}

 \seclab{T1}

-Let us split the mass-moment tensor into real and imaginary parts as~\cite{martins-arxiv25} \beq T_1(\k) = \frac{\hbar^2}{2}m^{-1}_{{\rm er}}(\k) + \frac{i\hbar}{|e|}\mm(\k)\,. \eqlab{T1} \eeq \Eq{T-geom} gives for the imaginary part \beq
+Let us split the mass-moment tensor into real and imaginary parts as~\cite{martins-scipost25} \beq T_1(\k) = \frac{\hbar^2}{2}m^{-1}_{{\rm er}}(\k) + \frac{i\hbar}{|e|}\mm(\k)\,. \eqlab{T1} \eeq \Eq{T-geom} gives for the imaginary part \beq

 \eeq For a degenerate (or single-state) subspace, the nonadditive second term vanishes and the first reduces to the intrinsic orbital magnetic moment~\cite{xiao-rmp10}.
 We shall refer to $\mm(\k)$ as an orbital moment even when $\Fk$ is nondegenerate.
-Its ground-state average $\langle \mm \rangle$ equals $-|e|/2$ times the center-of-mass circulation per electron~\cite{kunes-prb00,souza-prb08}, which is related to but different from the ground-state orbital magnetization.
+Its ground-state average $\langle \mm \rangle$ equals $-|e|/2$ times the center-of-mass circulation per electron~\cite{kunes-prb00,souza-prb08}, which is related to but different from the ground-state orbital magnetization; using \eq{T-tr}, $n_{\rm e} \langle \mm \rangle$ becomes the difference~\cite{souza-prb08} between two gauge-invariant quantities that add up to the bulk orbital magnetization~\cite{ceresoli-prb06}.

 The real part of $T_1(\k)$ gives the interband contribution to the inverse optical effective mass tensor $m^{-1}_*(\k)$ entering the oscillator-strength sum rule (\aref{f-sum-rule}).
 That tensor has an additional intraband part --~the transport effective mass~-- so that \beq m^{-1}_*(\k) = m^{-1}_{\rm er}(\k) + m^{-1}_{\rm ra}(\k) \eqlab{masses} \eeq in total.
 The three inverse-mass tensors read